 The beleaguered people who we teach, participate in our research, and reach out to us often provide disturbing details.
 They explain how getting smart and necessary things done where they work requires convoluted, unnecessary, time-consuming, and soul-crushing gyrations—which get worse as organizations grow, age, and become more complex.
 This burden distracts them from more crucial matters.
 It undermines their performance and creativity.
 And it frustrates, discourages, and exhausts them.

-To learn about The Friction Project, check out the project philosophy, our articles and cases, the Friction podcast, the research tracks we are using to generate evidence and insights, and how to learn with us and from us as the project unfolds.
+To learn about The Friction Project, check out the project philosophy, our articles and cases, the Friction podcast, and the research tracks we are using to generate evidence and as the project unfolds.